lincolnlyj/MeshSegmentation/README.md

 - There's two version: 01-means segmentation and k-means segmentation, k-means segmentation can be found on the branch "KMeans"

 - The input file must be an obj file, and the amount of Faces is better to be under 4k.
-Since the algorism isn't that perfect, if there's too many faces, the program can be very very slow.
+Since the algorism isn't that perfect, if there's too many faces, the program can be very very slow, and it can consume quite an amount of memory.
+(The release version can be way faster than the debug version)

 - Reference: *Hierarchical Mesh Decomposition using Fuzzy Clustering and Cuts*

+&nbsp;

+**caution:**
-**caution:** *It's just for fun, there's plenty bugs in it, and the code style can be very ugly*
+- *It's just for fun, there's plenty bugs in it, and the code style can be very ugly*
+- *Please use visual studio to compile it, since the file is encoded as GB2312*